 The Life Sciences industry is exploding, particularly in the Boston market.
 In 2019 alone, the BioPharma sector saw $13.9B invested across almost 400 drug developers, and that’s not even including medtech, diagnostics, and genomics spaces.
-The worlds of technology and traditional pharmaceuticals have been converging for years, but with COVID-19’s impact, diagnostics, digital therapeutics, and genomics have accelerated their innovation.
+The worlds of technology and traditional pharmaceuticals have been converging for years, but with COVID-19’s impact, diagnostics, genomics, digital therapeutics and precision medicine have accelerated their innovation.
 With this convergence, in addition to regulatory changes, and the rise of patient-centric business models, the talent pool has been greatly impacted—and to find the best talent, you need to work with experts.

 The competition for BioTech and BioPharma talent is fierce, so we are too.

 Life Sciences organizations with a long history of success are on the lookout for candidates to drive innovation and expansion, while newcomers to the market need candidates with a startup mentality who will position them for future growth.
 Regardless, today’s leaders in BioPharma understand just how important it is to stay ahead of the curve.

 Successful candidates must demonstrate business savvy, technical acumen, regulatory awareness, and entrepreneurialism regardless of company size.
 Finding great leaders in this industry is like finding Goldilocks – and that’s our favorite challenge to tackle.

 We build teams – from the C-Suite to supporting leadership roles to full commercialization build-outs.
 The functional areas we service include:

 - Finance and GA